SETHOOK

 Endpoints

-Tile38 currently supports endpoints with the following url schemes:
+Tile38 currently supports endpoints with the following services:

 HTTP / HTTPS